 Microservice namespaces provide applications with isolated runtime environments, including the development, testing, and production environments.
 You can use microservice namespaces to isolate resources and services.
 You are not allowed to create two microservice namespaces that have the same name in the same region.

-For example, you have three environments in a Virtual Private Cloud (VPC), which are used for application development, testing, and production, respectively.
-You can create the Dev, Test, and Prod namespaces respectively for these environments.
-If you create clusters and deploy applications in the three namespaces, the resources, applications, and services in a namespace are isolated from the resources, applications, and services in the other namespaces.
-Therefore, you cannot call services or push configurations across these namespaces.
+For example, you have three environments in a VPC, which are used for application development, testing, and production.
+You can create the Dev microsevice namespace for application development, create the Test microsevice namespace for testing, and create the Prod microsevice namespace for production.
+If you create clusters and deploy applications in the three microsevice namespaces, the resources, applications, and services in a microsevice namespace are isolated from the resources, applications, and services in the other microsevice namespaces.
+Therefore, you cannot call services or push configurations across microsevice namespace.

 Create a namespace

 - In the left-side navigation pane, choose .

 - On the Microservice Namespace page, click Create Namespace in the upper-right corner.

 - In the Create Namespace dialog box, configure the namespace parameters and click Create.

 Parameter Description Namespace Name Enter a name for the namespace that you want to create.
 Namespace ID Enter a custom string to specify the namespace ID.
 The namespace ID can contain only letters and digits.
 Region The region to which the current namespace belongs.
 This parameter value cannot be modified.
 Allow Remote Debugging To enable communication between the cloud and on-premises applications, you can enable Allow Remote Debugging in the Edit Namespace dialog box for the namespace where the application is deployed.
 Description Enter a string of text to describe the namespace.

 Edit a namespace